-GEOGRAPHY Scientific work in the Division of Human Geography deals with rural and karst areas, population and border regions.
+DIVISION OF HUMAN GEOGRAPHY Scientific work in the Division of Human Geography deals with rural and karst areas, population and border regions.
 It proceeds through scientific projects financed by the Ministry of Science, Education and Sports.
 In the project Geographic Evaluation of Spatial Resources in Rural and Karst Areas of Croatia the earlier mono-sector approach to ruris, where agriculture was the basic development instrument, has been replaced by integral evaluation of all spatial resources in the framework of the sustainable development concept.
 In that connection, the study focus was moved to a complex geographic area out of larger cities, with the aim of coordinated evaluation and protection of its environment.
 This research is a contribution to the improvement and revitalization of the parts in Croatia affected by rural retrogression.
 According to it, rural and karst areas are supposed to be evaluated and their environment protected.
 Such a development direction makes an imperative of the development in Croatia and a component of its structural adaptation in the process of approaching the EU.
-Former researches in the field of population geography in Croatia have found that modern demographic development of Croatia is characterized by unfavourable processes and structural features: general depopulation, depopulation of the majority of administrative-territorial units, (bio) reproduction depopulation, rural-urban division, accelerated ageing and a very high percentage of old population.
-In an interdependent activity the quoted elements of demographic development (and some other, such as out-migration and wars) have formed a very uneven population distribution in Croatia and unbalanced regional development, as well as deepened the differences between the rural and urban areas, as well as between the outskirts and centres.
+Former researches in the fields of population geography in Croatia have found that modern demographic development of Croatia is characterized by unfavorable processes and structural features: general depopulation, depopulation of the majority of administrative-territorial units, (bio) reproduction depopulation, ruralurban division, accelerated ageing and a very high percentage of old population.
+In an interdependent activity the quoted elements of demographic development (and some other, such as out-migration and wars) have purpose is the creation of geomorphologic and geoecological data basis in the GIS setting.
+In the framework of the project Geomorphological Mapping of the Republic of Croatia geomorphological mapping is being done and geomorphological maps of Croatia are made to the scale 1:100 000.
+All completed geomorphological maps include morphographic, morphometric, morphogenetic and morphocronologic data.
+Digital analyses formed a very uneven population distribution in Croatia and unbalanced regional development, as well as deepened the differences between the rural and urban areas, as well as between the outskirts and centres.
 Therefore, the principal research aim of the project Spatial Features of Demographic Resources in Croatia is identification, evaluation and projection of demographic resources in Croatia and its spatial units.
-The research focus is in the spatial dimension of demographic resources problems.
-As Croatia is in front of the integration with the European region, an overall valorisation of its regions is necessary, as well as that of its demographic resources and potentials.
+The research focus is in the spatial dimension of demographic with the European region, an overall valorisation of its regions is necessary, as well as that of its demographic resources and potentials.
 Project Geographical Research of Border Regions of Croatia includes the research of the following four topic contents - the basic natural features of border regions, historical-geographic development, contemporary politico-geographic characteristics and socio-economic features as a consequence of the former development.
-The project also includes the researches of contested or politically sensitive border regions, but also related politico-geographic or geopolitical contents interesting for our country.
+The project also includes the researches of contested or politically sensitive border regions, but also related politico-geographic or geopolitical contents interesting for our